IABTechLab/uid2docs/docs/guides/operator-private-gcp-confidential-space.md

 >NOTE: If you're using the integration environment as well as the production environment, you'll receive values for both environments.

  - `{IMAGE_SHA}`: A valid UID2 operator image digest, used in configuration.
-For details, see [Integration Deployment](#integration-deployment) and  [Production Deployment](#production-deployment).
  - `{API_TOKEN}`: An API token, exclusive to you, that identifies you with the UID2 service as a private operator.
 This value is used in configuration.
-For details, see [Integration Deployment](#integration-deployment) and [Production Deployment](#production-deployment).
  - Additional information details, such as instructions for setting up VMs or a link to the applicable information.

-When registration is complete, and your Confidential Space account is set up, it's time to download the Docker build and set up your GPC Confidential Space enclave.
+When registration is complete, and your Confidential Space account is set up, it's time to download the Docker build and set up your GPC Confidential Space enclave. (**GWH_YS31 is this statement for both deployment options?**)

 ## Deployment Environments

-The following environments are available, and the two available deployment options support both environments.
+The following environments are available, and both [deployment options](#deployment-options) support both environments.

 As a best practice, we recommend that you test and verify your implementation in the integration environment before deploying in the production environment.